ebzzry/ebzzry.github.io/src/kvm.md

 everything up.
 The name of the command may differ with the one installed on your system.

-If you're installing an OS from a bootable image, usually an ISO file,
+If you’re installing an OS from a bootable image, usually an ISO file,
 run:

 ```bash